windwp/i3-master-stack/README.md

  ```
 # Config
-run script first and it will create default config file
+run script first and it will create a config file at
 `$HOME/.config/i3/i3_master.ini`

 ```ini